lichenbiostat/lichen-lab.github.io/index.md

 ---
 layout: page
 title: About
-%description: I am a tenure-tracked Assistant Professor in Harrison School of Pharmacy at Auburn University.
-I am a member of the Omics and Informatics Cluster hire in Auburn University.
+description: I am a tenure-tracked Assistant Professor in Department of Medicine, Indiana University School of Medicine.
+I am also a member in Center for Computational Biology and Bioinformatics.
 ---

 <div class="navbar">